“Elephant playing with a balloon” by Jadore in Berlin Kreuzberg – photo by (c) howlzap Cologne

 Kris Carr – of “Crazy, Sexy Cancer” fame https://kriscarr.com is a cancer thriver (liver cancer), author and blogger and has a lots of information on and off-line.

 Chris Wark’s site http://chrisbeatcancer.com is a mine of information and patient interviews Chris has survived colon cancer.
+He also has a wonderful series of webinars called Square one that I can recommend.

 Dr Kelly A. Turner’s book “Radical Remission” and website https://radicalremission.com is collected data from thousands of cancer patients in remission she’s identified the nine things they all have in common.